-- a) Continue to seek and support the establishment of a system of intra-"community" transportation services that connect population centers with shuttles, vanpools, or ride hail app services that are not currently connected - b) Continue to support and coordinate participation in ride sharing programs - c) Continue to provide improved services to human services populations, the elderly and persons with disabilities, and those with low incomes - d) Focus public transportation on access to social and medical services, jobs, shopping, education and recreation - e) Encourage and support multi-modal options including pedestrian and bicycle usage - f) Provide expanded fixed route service to employment centers, educational and residential developments, such as the Union Point/South Weymouth Naval Air Station Redevelopment, South Shore Health Hospital, Massasoit Community College, Bridgewater State University, the Avon industrial Park, and other large-scale job centers and housing developments

-3. Increase accessibility to transportation services

-- a) Continue to identify "underserved" areas (geography) and population (demographics) - b) Continue to identify transportation-dependent populations geographically, such as those groups in South Plymouth - c) Evaluate the effectiveness of existing transportation services - d) Reengage in developing an ongoing public education program focused on commuting and transportation services - e) Provide transportation options that are sustainable and environmentally sensitive - f) Maintain public transportation services that are fast, fair, flexible and frequent - g) Work with ride hail app services to provide transportation options in communities without or limited public transportation service a) Continue to seek to coordinate transportation services with surrounding communities outside of the region b) Continue to work with regional partners through the Regional Coordinating Council (RCC) to connect and interline transportation services to increase regional mobility options
+- 1. Protect and Strengthen Existing Transportation Services - Support, Strengthen, and maintain the existing network of public and private transportation service providers (protecting the assets in which communities have invested). - b.
+Continue to pursue funding strategies that have leveraged local, state, federal, and private resources. - c.
+Allocate available public and private resources to implement plan goals. - d.
+Continue to provide vehicles to serve the transportation disadvantaged of the Old Colony Region. - 2.
+Improve Intra-Community Transportation Services - a.
+Continue to seek and support the establishment of a system of intra-"community" transportation services that connect population centers with shuttles, vanpools, or ride hail app services that are not currently connected. - b.
+Continue to support and coordinate participation in ride sharing programs. - c.
+Continue to provide improved services to human services populations, the elderly and persons with disabilities, and those with low incomes. - d.
+Focus public transportation on access to social and medical services, jobs, shopping, education, and recreation. - e.
+Encourage and support multi-modal options including pedestrian and bicycle usage. - f.
+Provide expanded fixed route service to employment centers, educational and residential developments, such as the Union Point/South Weymouth Naval Air Station Redevelopment, South Shore Health Hospital, Massasoit Community College, Bridgewater State University, the Avon industrial Park, and other large-scale job centers and housing developments. - 3.
+Increase Accessibility to Transportation Services - a.
+Continue to identify "underserved" areas (geography) and population (demographics). - b.
+Continue to identify transportation-dependent populations geographically. - c.
+Evaluate the effectiveness of existing transportation services. - d.
+Reengage in developing an ongoing public education program focused on commuting and transportation services. - e.
+Provide transportation options that are sustainable and environmentally sensitive. - f.
+Maintain public transportation services that are fast, fair, flexible, and frequent.